awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + `SERVICE_IPV4_CIDR` – Refer to the `ServiceCIDR` command line parameter for the definition\.
 + `EXCLUDED_SNAT_CIDRS` – Should be a comma separated string\.
 Refer to the `ExcludedSnatCIDRs` command line parameter for the definition\.

-## Enable the `containerd` runtime bootstrap flag<a name="containerd-bootstrap-windows"></a>

-For Kubernetes version 1\.23, you can use an optional bootstrap flag to enable the `containerd` runtime for Amazon EKS optimized Windows AMIs\.
-This feature gives you a clear path to migrate to `containerd` when updating to version `1.24` or later\.
+## Testing migration from Docker to `containerd`<a name="containerd-bootstrap-windows"></a>

 Amazon EKS ended support for Docker starting with the Kubernetes version `1.24` launch\.
 For more information, see [Amazon EKS ended support for `Dockershim`](dockershim-deprecation.md)\.

+For Kubernetes version `1.23`, you can use an optional bootstrap flag to enable the `containerd` runtime for Amazon EKS optimized Windows AMIs\.
+This feature gives you a clear path to migrate to `containerd` when updating to version `1.24` or later\.

 For Amazon EKS version `1.23`, the supported values for the container runtime are `docker` and `containerd`\.
 The container runtime is specified when launching the Windows nodes using either `eksctl` or the AWS Management Console\.
 + If the specified value is `docker` and the Amazon EKS version is `1.23`, then Docker is used as the runtime on the node\.